Physical Recovery After Stroke

 What is Slacklining?

-Slacklining is an outdoor sport where you’re challenged to stand or walk on a 2- to 3-inch-wide webbed line.
+With slacklining, you’re challenged to stand or walk on a 2- to 3-inch-wide webbed line.
 While indoor versions are available, slacklines are often strung between two trees.

 Walking the slackline three years after stroke.